Cibotium chamissoi

 Modern

 Starting about 1850, hundreds of thousands of pounds of pulu from hāpuʻu (primarily Cibotium glaucum but also C. chamissoi) were harvested and dried in the Kīlauea region of Hawaiʻi Island and shipped to the mainland United States each year to fill pillows and mattresses.
 Fortunately for the tree ferns, pulu absorbs moisture and degrades, such that these bedding items were soon filled only with pulu dust, and the industry ended in 1885.
-However, in 1920, hāpuʻu were again harvested, this time for their starch which was used to produce laundry and cooking products.
+However, in 1920, hāpuʻu were again harvested, this time for their starch, which was used to produce laundry and cooking products.
 Again, fortunately for the hāpuʻu, this industry was short-lived [Neal 1965; Degener 1973].

 Of much less detrimental consequence, the stems of young hāpuʻu fronds were used to make hats, and the trunks were/are used occasionally as fence posts or to pave forest pathways [Neal 1965].